 From Training, to Performance, to Social

-I am now offering an online community space on Social Learning.
+I am now offering an online workshop on Social Learning.
 It is focused on nine practices for organizational performance improvement.
-The community provides examples and exercises to cover more than courses.
+The workshop provides examples and exercises to cover more than courses.
 It addresses three ways to enhance training, three performance support approaches, and three methods to support social learning.
 It’s hands-on and practical, with a handy job aid provided to all community members.
 Plus, it’s a place to share ideas.

 Here are the nine main themes covered: